 Here is what several industry figureheads are saying about the free-to-play frenzy:

-people who are giving us $5,000 in a month to play FIFA Ultimate Team.
+“Our highest ARPU (average revenue per user) are free-to-play games among paying users.
+You think about that and say, 'how can a free game be the game they pay the most for?'
+We have people who are giving us $5,000 in a month to play FIFA Ultimate Team.
 And it’s free.” –Electronic Arts CEO John Riccitiello via IndustryGamers.

 “Ubisoft is positioning itself to capitalize on the forthcoming arrival of the next generation of consoles, which will be increasingly connected and will strongly boost the market thanks to a new qualitative leap, and the integration of social games benefits and the item based model; the ongoing strong growth in the free-to-play market for PCs, smartphones and tablets.” –Ubisoft CEO Yves Guillemot via Develop

 “I think, ultimately, those microtransactions will be in every game, but the game itself or the access to the game will be free.
 I think there's an inevitability that happens five years from now, 10 years from now, that, let's call it the client, to use the term, [is free.]
 It is no different than...
 It’s free [for] me to walk into The Gap in my local shopping mall.
 They don’t charge me to walk in there.
 I can walk into The Gap, enjoy the music, look at the jeans and what have you, but if I want to buy something I have to pay for it.” – Electronic Arts COO Peter Moore via Kotaku

 “All these western developers spending $30 million to develop these games for dedicated consoles – all of these companies are going to be invading the Asian markets within the next five years or so, and they'll be free-to-play, worldwide, global products...The only way to survive is to go global.” –Epic Games founder Tim Sweeney via Gamasutra